10 Commandments of Getting Online Reviews for Your Business

 But … it isn’t that easy to get reviews.
 Here are our 10 commandments for getting more Google reviews (or Facebook, Yelp, you get the idea…)

-- Send reviews after customer engagement.
+- Send request after customer engagement.
 Within 72 hours of service, send a review request.
 You don’t want customers to see this as a to-do list item but a natural follow-up to your service.

-- Ask for reviews in multiple ways.
+- Ask for feedback in multiple ways.
 Your clients may respond to review requests in different ways – email, texting, Facebook messenger, phone call, etc. Test various ways and do what works for your customers.

 - Make it easy.
 Give a direct link to your review source of choice.
 If you ask for the review in person or over the phone, follow up with an email or text that gives instructions and a link.
 Add an easy to find “Leave a Review” button on your website and email campaigns.